01Fort Campbell Location

 Fort Campbell's primary mission is to advance the combat readiness of the 101st Airborne Division (Air Assault) and the non-divisional units posted at the installation through training, mobilization, and deployment.

-Fort Campbell's Air Assault School conducts sixty classes annually for over 8,000 soldiers.
+Fort Campbell's Air Assault School conducts classes annually for thousands of soldiers.